BluntSporks/readability/README.md

 characters but 5 syllables, where the formula predicts only 4.
 However, such errors should cancel each other out in general, so the estimate should be good enough.

+The best results are yielded by using the formula s = round(float32(c)/3.0) where s is estimated syllable count and c is character count.
+The round function is better than the floor function or ceil function for this purpose.
+The formula is exactly correct 58% of the time, and is within +/-1 syllable of the correct count 98% of the time.
+On average, the positive and negative deviations should cancel each other out, at least in some formulas.

 The apostrophe s at the the of possessives is ignored because it does not increase syllable count in the general case.

 ## Short forms